Melia - Neem Tree: Planting and Growing

 Although hardy and adaptable, the Neem tree thrives best in temperate to tropical climates.
 It can withstand short periods of frost, but extremely low temperatures can damage the tree.
 It is only hardy down to -9°C and in well-drained soil.

 Given its potential size and spreading habit, it is important to plant the Neem tree in a sufficiently large space to accommodate its growth.
-Additionally, as the fruits of the Neem tree are toxic to humans and some pets, it is advisable to plant this tree at a distance from children’s play areas or places frequented by pets.
+Additionally, as the fruits of the Neem tree are toxic to humans and some pets, it is advisable to plant this tree at a distance from children’s play areas or areas frequented by pets.

 Melia Azedarach ( ©Wendy Cutler)

-When to plant?
+When to Plant?

 In temperate regions, planting is best done in early spring (April), once all risk of frost has passed.
 This allows the tree to establish itself during the growing season before facing its first winter.
 In milder climates, it is better planted in October.

-How to plant?
+How to Plant?

-- Dig the hole: Dig a hole twice as wide as the root ball and slightly deeper.
+1. Dig the hole: Dig a hole twice as wide as the root ball and slightly deeper.
 This allows the roots to spread easily into the surrounding soil.

-- Placement of the tree: Remove the tree from its container and gently loosen the roots if they are coiled.
+2. Place the tree: Remove the tree from its container and gently loosen the roots if they are coiled.
 Place the tree in the hole so that the base of the trunk, the collar, is level with the surrounding soil.

-- Watering: Water the tree thoroughly after planting to establish good contact between the roots and the soil.
+4. Watering: Water the tree thoroughly after planting to establish good contact between the roots and the soil.
 This will also help reduce transplant shock.

-- Mulching: Apply a layer of mulch around the base of the tree to retain moisture, suppress weeds, and protect the roots.
+5. Mulching: Apply a layer of mulch around the base of the tree to retain moisture, suppress weeds, and protect the roots.

 Maintenance of Melia

-Mulching around the base of the tree helps retain soil moisture, reduce weed competition and provide additional nutrients as it decomposes.
+Mulching around the base of the tree helps retain soil moisture, reduce weed competition, and provide additional nutrients as it decomposes.

 Melia azedarach (© Luc Coekaerts)

-Pests and diseases
+Parasitic and diseases

 The Melia, although generally robust and resistant to many parasitic pests and diseases, is not entirely immune to certain issues.
-Among the most common are attacks from insects such as aphids, which can cluster on young shoots and leaves, sucking the sap and weakening the tree.
+Among the most common are attacks by insects such as aphids, which can cluster on young shoots and leaves, sucking the sap and weakening the tree.
 These aphid infestations often leave behind a sticky residue, honeydew, which can encourage the development of sooty mould, a blackish fungus that forms on the leaves.

 Autumn fruiting (© Mauro Halpern)

-Propagation of Melia
+Multiplication of Melia

 In addition to sowing, the Neem tree can also be propagated by cuttings, although this method is less common.
 Propagation by cuttings involves taking young shoots or stems from the current year, preferably in early summer, and planting them in a mixture of compost and sand to encourage rooting.
 Rooting is promoted by a warm and humid environment, and the cuttings should be carefully monitored to ensure their success.